 The Best Way to Fix a Broken Zipper is to Replace the Slider

-A company called “FixnZip” makes a universal zipper slider that can fit on to most zippers, and work better than the stock head.
+A company called “FixnZip” makes a universal zipper slider that can fit on to most zippers, and will work better than the stock head.
 It will work on your sleeping bag, tent, jacket, bug screen, and a wide variety of other camping and boondocking gear.